abiraja2004/internshipProj/Readme.md

 Market map database is now connected and allows a search by company.
 Currently contains about 50 marketMaps all collected from CB insights.

+ Images for market maps are located in [www/img/taggedMarketMaps](https://github.com/Knowledgevc-org/ios/blob/master/PhoneGapHeloWorld/www/img/taggedMarketMaps)
- Still need clearbit Access to complete rest of tab
+    the database just returns the name of the searched marketMap not the market map image itself Still need clearbit Access to complete rest of tab

+ Things to do to make market maps more searchable:
+    -scrape market map page for all text
+    -Create tags through Google NLP entities
+    -use the google NLP again on searched companys website -get market map through most matching tags

 Github analysis view (tab2)